-Lina Röschel works at Ecologic Institute as a Transatlantic Fellow.
-Her main focus is projects related to biodiversity conservation, water management, and adaptation to climate change.
-Her native language is German, and she is also fluent in English and has good knowledge of French.
+Lina Röschel works at Ecologic Institute as a Junior Researcher.
+Her main focus is on projects related to biodiversity conservation and ecosystem-based management of aquatic realms.
+Her native language is German, she is fluent in English and has good knowledge of French.

 Lina Röschel completed her Master of Science in Physical Geography of Human-Environment-Systems at the Humboldt-Universität zu Berlin (HU Berlin, Germany) in 2016.
 She wrote her dissertation within the project Trans-SEC on the topic of perception of environmental changes in rural farmers in Tanzania and its subsequent effect on food security and water availability.
 She also holds a Bachelor of Science in Geography with a minor in economics from HU Berlin, during which she spent a semester abroad at New York University in 2013.
 Her bachelor's dissertation discusses the advantages and limits of marine protected areas as a management tool in the face of the tragedy of the commons, a topic she is still very passionate about today.